mmoehabb/zigsdl/README.md

 - [x] Add Sprite drawable to the pre-defined drawables.
 - [x] Add Text drawable to the pre-defined drawables.
 - [x] Make the object functionality extendable by integrating the LifeCycle within.
-- [x] Refactor the event-manager; it shall no longer store callbacks, only it will mutate a global key status state.
+- [x] Refactor the event-manager; it shall no longer store callbacks, it shall only mutate a global key status state.
 - [x] Use rotations in draw logic of the current pre-defined drawables.
 - [x] Differentiate between absolute and relative positions and rotations.
 - [x] Use SDL_Image lib in _sprite_ pre-defined drawable.
 - [x] Add active state for object, and update only those who have active=true in the scene update method.
 - [x] Add name and tag properties into objects.
+- [ ] Write a script file for playing sounds.
 - [ ] Make scripts of any arbitrary object accessible via foreign objects; objects can call methods attached to other objects.
 - [ ] Make the code more compliant to Zig philosophy; by passing allocators in parameters.
 - [ ] Comment/document each method and function.